 If you want to get the best out of your car in Shift 2: Unleashed, you will need to tune it, test it, tune it, test it, and repeat it a lot of times before you will have something than runs with optimum speed, acceleration, and handling.
+Thankfully, this NFS Shift 2 Advanced Tuning guide can help make the process easier for you.

 One of the most important trade-offs in Tuning your car is whether you want max acceleration or top speed.
 Both have their own advantages and both their disadvantages, so adjusting your Gears Ratio for top speed will result in rather low acceleration and when you adjust your Gears Ratio for maximum acceleration, it will come at the cost of decrease in top speed.